bschlenk/canvas-everywhere/README.md

 `npm install canvas-everywhere`

+If running on node, also install `canvas`:

+`npm install canvas`

 ## Overview

+Canvas everywhere is a simple wrapper around canvas that allows libraries that rely on canvas to be written in a platform agnostic manner.
+When running on node, the `canvas` library will be used.
+When running in the browser, `document.createElement('canvas')` will be used.

 Canvas everywhere relies on having `canvas` installed when using with node. `Canvas` is is marked as a peer dependency, but note that it is